Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **4** | L | W | L | D | W
 **5** | W | W | L | L | D

-But, unfortunately, we lost information.
-We don't know the variant code any more.
+But, unfortunately, some information was lost.
+The variant code isn't known without calculating anymore.
 To fix this:

 X     | X     | 1 | 2 | 3 | 4 | 5
 ----- | ----- | - | - | - | - | -